RotorHazard/RotorHazard/doc/Plugins.md

 A list of standard and LED-specific *events* that will accept and trigger *effects* can be found in `src/server/led_event_manager.py`.

-Be sure to `import gevent` and set `gevent.sleep` or `gevent.idle` frequently within your handler code.
-Failure to do this may delay or prevent server response while your handler is running.

 Example:
 ```
 LEDEffect(
     "Image: RotorHazard",
     show_bitmap,
     {
-        'include': [Evt.SHUTDOWN],
         'recommended': [Evt.STARTUP]
     },
     {